Oracle-Efficient Online Learning and Auction Design: Online Auction Design

 Our main theorem follows immediately from Lemma~\ref{lem:impl_envy}, Theorems~\ref{thm:FTPL-U} and \ref{thm:imp}, and the fact that the revenue of the mechanism at every step is at most $R$.
 In general, $R$ is at most $n$.

-\begin{theorem} Consider the online auction design problem for the class of envy-free item pricing auctions, $\P_m$.
+\begin{theorem} Consider the online auction design problem for the class of envy-free item-pricing auctions, $\P_m$.
 Let $R = \max_{\vec a,\vec v} \rev(\vec a, \vec v)$ and let $D$ be the uniform distribution as described in Theorem~\ref{thm:FTPL-U}.
-Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textsc{IP}}$ is oracle-efficient with per-round complexity $\poly(k, m, T)$ and has regret
+Then, the Oracle-Based Generalized FTPL algorithm with $D$ and datasets that implement $\mGamma^{\textup{\textsc{IP}}}$ is oracle-efficient with per-round complexity $\order(T+km\log m)$ and has regret

 \end{theorem}